Somerset Counselling Centre

 Training, qualifications & experience

-Practising SCC counsellors have undergone a rigorous training to Diploma level in counselling.
+Practicing SCC counsellors have undergone a rigorous training to Diploma level in counselling.
 Counsellors have either undertaken training at SCC or are on placement with SCC from other training organisations of equivalent standards.

 Counsellors are at various stages of development eg BACP Accredited Counsellors; Senior Counsellors working towards BACP Accreditation and Students in their final year of training.